tamaraniac/comp-justice/_sources/conditionals_loops.rst

     :correct: c
     :answer_a: A built-in (like in Snap) that contains what the user types.
     :answer_b: A special variable that prompts the user for input.
-    :answer_c: That is not a valid month.
+    :answer_c: Just a variable containing a string.
     :answer_d: A number representing the number of characters typed
     :feedback_a: No, answer is not built-in here.
     :feedback_b: No, that's what the function input() does.